Teaching Lecturer, Music- Voice

-Tenor Brendan P. Buckley is quickly gaining a reputation as a skilled and sought-after performer.
-Brendan was recently seen as George Gibbs in Monadnock Music’s production of Ned Rorem’s Our Town and as Howard Boucher in the New England premiere of Jake Heggie’s Dead Man Walking.
-Brendan has also played the title role in Boston Opera Collaborative’s production of Orpheus in the Underworld as well as covering the title role in Opera Boston’s production of Béatrice et Bénédict.
-Other notable performances include Fenton in Falstaff and Laurie in Little Women with BOC and Tamino in The Magic Flute with MetroWest Opera.
+Tenor Brendan P. Buckley is a skilled and sought-after performer.
+Brendan recently made his Seiji Ozawa Hall debut with the Berkshire Lyric Chorus in a performance of Schubert’s Mass in G. Brendan played George Gibbs in Monadnock Music’s production of Ned Rorem’s Our Town, the premiere recording of which was recently released on New World Records.
+Brendan can also be heard in Cape Ann Opera’s recording of Robert J. Bradshaw’s new steampunk opera Deus Ex Machina, which recently received three Global Music Awards.
+Other notable performances include Howard Boucher in the New England premiere of Jake Heggie’s Dead Man Walking, Fenton in Falstaff and Laurie in Little Women with Boston Opera Collaborative and Tamino in The Magic Flute with MassOpera.
 Past performances include Don Basilio in Le nozze di Figaro, Remendado in Carmen and Monostatos in The Magic Flute with BOC, First Tenor in The Seven Deadly Sins with the Five College Opera Project and Alfred in Die Fledermaus with Opera del West.
-Concert performances include engagements with the Nashua Symphony, Greater New Bedford Choral Society, Choral Art Society of the South Shore, and MIT Symphony Orchestra.
+Concert performances include engagements with the Amherst College Orchestra, Nashua Symphony, Greater New Bedford Choral Society, Choral Art Society of the South Shore, and MIT Symphony Orchestra.

 A versatile actor and musician, Brendan is at home in both classical and contemporary works.
-He has premiered a number of new roles, including Dr. Singleton in Rudolf Rojan’s We Are Sons with Guerilla Opera, John in RE: with Juventas! and OperaHub, and Monsieur de Kock in System of Soothing by composer Frank Pesci.
-Brendan also premiered Music for the Journey, a cantata composed by John Kramer for the Winchester Unitarian Society.
+He most recently premiered the role of Nurse in Hannah Lash’s Beowulf with Guerilla Opera.
+Other premieres include Dr. Singleton in Rudolf Rojan’s We Are Sons with Guerilla Opera, John in RE: with Juventas! and OperaHub, and Monsieur de Kock in System of Soothing by composer Frank Pesci.
+Brendan also premiered Music for the Journey and The Immigrant Experience, cantatas composed by John Kramer for the Winchester Unitarian Society.

 Brendan received a Master’s degree in Voice Performance and Pedagogy from The Pennsylvania State University.
 He received his Bachelor’s degree, cum laude, in Music at The University of Massachusetts-Amherst, with further study at the Scuola Italia in Urbania, Italy.
 Brendan studies with Elisabeth Phinney.
-For more information, please visit www.brendanpbuckley.com.
+For more information, please visit http://www.brendanpbuckley.com